Partial Table Of Conents:

 Transplants Requiring Immune Suppression Are Not Cures

-This trial is currently running, but I'm not covering it as a potential cure for T1D.
-This trial requires each person to take a full suite of immune suppression drugs to support the transplant.
-They will need to do this for their whole lives, even if the transplant only works for a few years.
+I do not consider treatments that require each person to take a full suite of immune suppression drugs to support the transplant to be cures.
+People who do this will need to do this for their whole lives, even if the transplant only works for a few years.
 Furthermore, the drug combinations used for transplants have significant bad long term side effects, causing health problems in their own right.

 Therefore, I view transplants that require life long immune suppression to be trading one drug treatment (T1D) for another (Immune Suppression), and not a cure.
 At this point, I'm not even sure which is more dangerous, more hassle, and has more side effects.